Rail strikes will drive passengers away, Grant Shapps says

 Passengers have been advised not to travel on trains unless necessary during the strikes.

-But season ticket holders "will be able to claim full compensation on strike days" starting from next week, Mr Shapps said in a speech at a train depot in north London.
+But season ticket holders "will be able to claim full compensation on strike days", Mr Shapps said in a speech at a train depot in north London.

 Network Rail said if strikes go ahead about half of all rail lines will be closed, with only a fifth of services running across Britain.